PRodriguez19/Intro-to-shell/lessons/01_week1_mmg232.md

 |  2|     Bluemoon        |
 | 3 |      DeepGreen         |

-We will primarly use the **Bluemoon** cluster for any downstream analysis.
+We will primarily use the **Bluemoon** cluster for any downstream analysis.

 <p align="center">
 <img src ="../img/bluemoon-logo.png" width="500">